Alexandra, Countess of Frederiksborg

-She was born in Hong Kong and is of mixed Asian-European ancestry.
+She was born in Hong Kong, and is of mixed Asian and European ancestry.
 She was introduced to Prince Joachim in 1994.
-They married in 1995 and had two sons together, then divorced in 2005.
+They married in 1995, and had two sons together, then divorced in 2005.

 Early life and family

-Of English, Chinese, and Austrian ancestry, Alexandra Manley (文雅麗) was born in Hong Kong, as the eldest of three daughters of Richard Nigel Manley (born in Shanghai, China on 11 August 1924 to a father of English and Chinese ancestry who died on 12 January 2010, buried 10 February 2010 in Liesing Cemetery, Vienna) and Christa Maria Manley (born Christa Maria Nowotny in Austria in 1933 and died on 5 January 2023 in Vienna (Austrian).
-Her father was an insurance company executive and her mother was the manager of a communications company.
-She was christened at the Cathedral of Saint John, Hong Kong.
+Alexandra Manley was born in Hong Kong, as the eldest of three daughters of Richard Nigel Manley (11 August 1924 – 12 January 2010) and Christa Maria Manley (née Nowotny; 1933 – 5 January 2023).
+Her father was a Chinese-English insurance company executive and her mother was an Austrian-Czech manager of a communications company.
+She was baptized at the Cathedral of Saint John, Hong Kong.
 She attended Quarry Bay Junior School (1969–1971), Glenealy School (1971–1974) and Island School (1974–1982), all in Hong Kong.

 Manley studied international business at Vienna University of Economics and Business in Austria.
 She also went to Japan and England for studies.
 It is not known whether she obtained a university degree.
 From 1990 to 1995, she was employed by GT Management (Asia) Ltd., Hong Kong, where from 1990 to 1993 she worked in Sales and Marketing and from 1993 as a deputy chief executive of that department.

 First marriage and children

 Alexandra met Prince Joachim at a private dinner in Hong Kong in January 1994, where he was working for a Danish shipping company.
 After a whirlwind courtship, thought to have begun in late 1994, Prince Joachim presented Alexandra with a diamond and ruby engagement ring while on vacation in the Philippines.
 Their engagement was officially announced in May 1995.

 They were married on 18 November 1995, by Queen Margrethe's Chaplain-in-Ordinary, in Frederiksborg Castle Church, the Chapel of the Order of the Elephant, in Hillerød.
 The wedding festivities were held at Fredensborg Palace.
-The bride's gown was designed by Jørgen Bender and she wore the Alexandrine Drop Tiara, originally the property of Alexandrine of Mecklenburg-Schwerin, which was a wedding gift from Queen Margrethe.
+The bride's gown was designed by Jørgen Bender and she wore the Alexandrine Drop Tiara, originally the property of Duchess Alexandrine of Mecklenburg-Schwerin, which was a wedding gift from Queen Margrethe.

 When Alexandra married Joachim, she gave up her career in marketing.
-It is believed that she had renounced her British citizenship prior to become a Danish subject upon her marriage.
+It is believed that she had renounced her British citizenship prior to become a Danish citizen upon her marriage.

 During their 9-year marriage, Joachim and Alexandra welcomed two sons.
 On 28 August 1999, Count Nikolai, the first grandchild of the Queen and Prince Consort, was born.
 His younger brother, Count Felix, followed three years later on 22 July 2002.